Breakster/rhythmruby/README.md

 **minimal example**

-uIn the example below we have skipped the creation of the rhythm string.
+In the example below we have skipped the creation of the rhythm string.
 A predefined rhythm is written to midi.

     require 'rhythmruby'